Alejandro Lozano (footballer)

-Alejandro Lozano Cárdenas (born 14 February 2005) is a Spanish footballer who plays mainly as a left winger for Sporting Atlético.
+Alejandro Lozano Cárdenas (born 14 February 2005) is a Spanish footballer who plays mainly as a left winger for Getafe CF B.

 Club career

 Lozano was born in San Pedro de Rozados, Salamanca, Castile and León, and played for UD Santa Marta and Sporting de Gijón as a youth.
 He made his senior debut with the reserves on 9 October 2022, starting and scoring his team's second in a 4–0 Tercera Federación home routing of L'Entregu CF.

 Lozano made his first team debut for Sporting on 11 August 2023, coming on as a late substitute for fellow youth graduate Pablo García in a 2–0 Segunda División away loss to Real Valladolid.

 On 23 August 2024, Lozano signed for Real Unión on a season-long loan.
-The following 5 January, he moved to Segunda Federación side San Fernando CD alos in a temporary deal.
+The following 5 January, he moved to Segunda Federación side San Fernando CD also in a temporary deal.

+Upon returning, Lozano played for Sporting Atlético back in the fifth tier before agreeing to a two-year deal with another reserve team, Getafe CF B, on 22 July 2026.

 International career

 On 11 April 2023, Lozano was called up to the Spain under-18 national team, making his debut seven days later in a 4–0 routing of Switzerland.